Dew-Research/DewLabStudio-VCL-Samples/MtxVec.Delphi/readme.md

 A set of demos for MtxVec library for Delphi.
 Open the project name matching your Delphi version.
-D16 is XE2 and D27 is Rad Studio 10.4.2.
+D17 is XE3, D27 is Rad Studio 10.4.2 and D29 is Rad Studio 12.0